lfurtkevicova/gislab-my-notes/docs/installation/customization.rst

    also be **GIS.lab Web client**, etc.

-GIS.lab client can be customized by running standard Linux/Ubuntu commands as well as :ref:`GIS.lab server <sever-customization>`.
+GIS.lab client can be customized by running standard Linux/Ubuntu commands as well as :ref:`GIS.lab server <server-customization>`.
 Difference is that they must be executed in isolated environment called **chroot**.
 Administrator scripts :ref:`gislab-client-shell <gislab-client-shell>` and :ref:`gislab-client-image <gislab-client-image>` are used to perform this